Pioneer PL-12D was a budget record deck which saw much success in

 come to that), giving the discerning hi-fi buyer complete choice.

-you were quite literally bombarded with choice, leaving the less
+literally bombarded with choice, leaving the less experienced buyer

-specifications against price on their behalf, and providing opinions
+against price on their behalf, and providing opinions and advice.

 ever, with hindsight, it's quite easy to look back and recognise